-As the year begins, I find myself on a roll with my reading goals!
-And second up (because this wasn’t the first book of the year), I decided to finally read Queen of Shadows by SJ Maas.
+I decided to finally read Queen of Shadows by SJ Maas.
 In terms of series, Throne of Glass has been my latest addiction and I was super glad to finally get my paws on this fourth book!
-To check out my semi-coherent rant on the first three books click here.

 Picking up where Book 3 left off, Queen of Shadows has the King’s Champion returning to Rifthold as Aelin Galathynius, Queen of Terrasen.
 Having finally embraced her past and trained her embers, Aelin must now fight to protect her kingdom’s trapped people and her loved ones from the tyranny and death surrounding the glass castle.

 Out of the whole series and novellas, this is probably my least favorite and favorite book of the series.
-Let’s start with characters.
+Let’s start with the characters

 Many of the characters aren’t what we remember them to be, and I don’t mean this in a good way.